 Bright, white teeth and a big smile.
 It’s what we all aspire to, but to achieve it we may need a little help.

-Teeth Whitening is a specific treatment for those with stained or discoloured teeth.
-As the name suggests, it is the process of improving the colour of your teeth.
-Teeth can become stained or discoloured for multiple reasons.
-The most common cause is dietary habits; your teeth will be discoloured if over time you drink large amounts of caffeine, sugary drinks, red wine or tea, or if you smoke or take certain medicines.
+Whitening is not a one-time procedure, it needs to be repeated from time to time if you want to preserve the brighter colour.
+Teeth can become stained or discoloured for multiple reasons but the most common cause is poor dietary habits.
+Your teeth will be discoloured over time if you drink large amounts of coffee, sugary drinks, red wine, tea, or if you smoke or take certain medicines.

-Your DB Dental dentist will use a whitening solution with or without a bright light to improve the shade of your teeth.
-This method usually involves a strong chemical bleaching agent, so it is important to receive treatment from a qualified dentist.
+Your DB dentist will use a whitening solution, with or without a bright light, to improve the shade of your teeth.
+This method usually involves a strong chemical bleaching agent and will only take an hour in the chair.
+The results will be immediate and depending on your lifestyle and dietary habits, may last for up to a year.

 In chair and take home bleaching kits – what is the difference?